mendhak/steam-github-profile-status/README.md

 This script will attempt to update your [Github user profile status](https://github.blog/changelog/2019-01-09-set-your-status/) with the game currently being played on Steam.

+The status is set to expire after 1 hour, and the user is marked as Busy.

 To use this script, you'll need to generate a [Github Access Token](https://github.com/settings/tokens) with the `user` scope.

 ## How to use